vijaymathew/nex/docs/md/COMPILED_REPL_DEFAULT_EXIT_CRITERIA.md

 8. Performance is not worse in common REPL use
 - Common interactive workloads should not regress noticeably from sync and deopt overhead.

-## Short Checklist
+## Release Checklist Status

 - [x] Add a compiled-REPL soak suite for long progressive sessions
 - [x] Add interpreter-vs-compiled parity tests for values, output, errors, and state
 - [~] Add explicit deopt and reopt round-trip tests for `:load`, `intern`, imports, classes, closures, and concurrency
-- [ ] Audit and document the exact remaining deopt cases
+- [x] Audit and document the exact remaining deopt cases
-- [ ] Eliminate all known compiled-REPL-only correctness bugs
+- [~] Eliminate all known compiled-REPL-only correctness bugs
 - [x] Verify docs runners stay green on both backends
 - [~] Verify debugger behavior is safe under compiled-default routing
-- [~] Confirm common REPL workflows do not regress in latency or stability
+- [x] Confirm common REPL workflows do not regress in latency or stability

 ## Current Progress